proplot-dev/proplot/docs/why.rst

 .. rubric:: Problem

-For many of us, figures with just one subplot are a rarity.
+For many academics, figures with just one subplot are a rarity.
 We tend to need multiple subplots for comparing different datasets and illustrating complex concepts.
 Unfortunately, it is easy to end up with *redundant* figure elements when drawing multiple subplots, namely...

 * ...repeated axis tick labels.